paymoapp/api/sections/reports.md

 `display_projects_codes`| if set, projects from report will contain their codes `display_projects_descriptions` | if set, projects from the report will also contain their descriptions `display_projects_remaining_budgets`| if set, projects from the report will also contain remaining budget info (in Paymo application)
-`order`| if set, the report will group the included items (from `include` param) in the requested order.
+`display_users_positions`| if set, users from report will also contain their role/position info `order`| if set, the report will group the included items (from `include` param) in the requested order.
 If not set, the default order is: `['days', 'clients', 'users', 'projects', 'tasklists', 'tasks', 'billed', 'entries']`

 ### Report format